clemensdotson/randum/README.md

   - robust, cross-platform design has been tested on *Unix* based systems like *macOS* and *Kali Linux* as well as *Windows*

 ## uses
+ranDum was technically designed to generate irreplicable and complex file systems to be used as keyfiles for encrypted volumes, but it's capable of more.
 - secure tokens
 - account authentification
 - passwords